codyduong/lib-reserve/README.md

 > To reserve a room for a large rotating friend group that needs a dedicated study room throughout the day.

-A CLI or server (TODO better) which reserves library rooms at the University of Kansas.
+A CLI or server which reserves library rooms at the University of Kansas.
 It may similarly work on other systems powered by the same [Springshare](https://www.springshare.com/) system.

 It has a highly configurable input system.
 See [Configuration](#configuration)